sparktsang/sparktsang.github.io/_posts/2025-10-27-benefactor.md

 ---

 <!--Finale: The Untransferable Truth-->
-And from that realization, something inside me shifted.
+From that realization, something inside me shifted.
 My heartbreak did not burst; it evaporated—quietly, cleanly—leaving behind a colder clarity that felt less like sorrow and more like an autopsy on the architecture of a life-model.

 It was never a failure of intellect, nor of sincerity.
 It was a *structural inevitability*.
 He had not betrayed me; he had simply followed the gradient of his world.